History of the United Kingdom: 2010 coalition government

-Under the coalition government, British military aircraft participated in the UN-mandated intervention in the 2011 Libyan civil war, flying a total of 3,000 air sorties against forces loyal to the Libyan dictator Muammar Gaddafi between March and October 2011.
-2011 also saw England suffer unprecedented rioting in its major cities in early August, killing five people and causing over £200 million worth of property damage.

-In late October 2011, the prime ministers of the Commonwealth realms voted to grant gender equality in the royal succession, ending the male-preference primogeniture that was mandated by the Act of Settlement 1701.
-The amendment, once enacted, will also end the ban on the monarch marrying a Catholic.
+British military aircraft participated in the UN-mandated intervention in the 2011 Libyan civil war, flying 3,000 air sorties against forces loyal to dictator Muammar Gaddafi.
+2011 saw England suffer unprecedented rioting in its major cities in August, killing five and causing £200m worth of damage.
+In October 2011, the prime ministers of the Commonwealth realms voted to grant gender equality in the royal succession.
+The amendment ended the ban on the monarch marrying a Catholic.

 2015 election

-The 2015 election was held on 7 May 2015 with pre-election polls all predicting a close race and a hung parliament.
-The surprising result on the night was a clear victory by the Conservative Party: with 37% of the popular vote, they won a narrow overall majority in parliament with 331 of the 650 seats.

-The other most significant result of the election was the Scottish National Party winning all but three of the 59 seats in Scotland, a gain of 50.
-This had been widely forecast as opinion polls had recorded a surge in support for the SNP following the 2014 independence referendum, and SNP party membership had more than quadrupled from 25,000 to over 100,000, meaning that 1 in every 50 of the population of Scotland was a party member.
+The 2015 election was held on 7 May with polls predicting a hung parliament.
+The surprising result was a clear victory by the Conservative Party: with 37% of the popular vote, they won a narrow majority in parliament with 331 of the 650 seats.
+The other most significant result was the Scottish National Party winning all but three of the 59 seats in Scotland.
+This was because of a surge in support following the 2014 independence referendum, and SNP party membership had quadrupled to over 100,000, meaning that 1 in every 50 of the population of Scotland was a member.

 Labour suffered its worst defeat since 1987, taking only 31% of the votes and losing 40 of its 41 seats in Scotland.
-The Liberal Democrats lost 49 of their 57 seats, as they were punished for their decision to form a coalition with the conservatives in 2010.
-The UK Independence Party (UKIP), rallying voters against the European Union and against uncontrolled immigration, secured 13% of the vote and came second in over 115 races, but won only one seat in parliament.
+The Liberal Democrats lost 49 of their 57 seats, as they were punished for their decision to form a coalition with the conservatives.
+The UK Independence Party (UKIP), rallying voters against the EU and uncontrolled immigration, secured 13%, but won only one seat.
 Cameron had a mandate for his austerity policies to shrink the size of government, and a challenge in dealing with Scotland.
-Likewise the Green Party of England and Wales saw a rise in support but retained just its one seat.
+Likewise the Green Party saw a rise in support but retained just its one seat.